-Sydney Nightlife: With a superb selection of bars and clubs, Sydney boasts a truly amazing nightlife, with a huge choice of places to party after a long day at the beach.
-Check out our guide to Sydney's nightclubs where to drink, party and dance the night away.
+Sydney Nightlife: With a superb selection of bars and clubs, Sydney boasts a truly extraordinary nightlife, offering a huge choice of places to party after a long day on the beach.
+Check out our guide to Sydney's nightclubs where you can drink, party, and dance the night away.

 Sydney nightlife

-Inhabited by more than 5 million inhabitants and located on the banks of the Port Jackson River, Sydney is a metropolis that offers everything a person could wish for : sea, sun, cities and beaches, all in one.
-The inhabitants of this vibrant and dynamic Australian city have a real obsession with the sun, surfing and sport.
-You can't be bored in Sydney, there is always something to do, including sporting events, parties, new bars and restaurants to try.
+Home to more than 5 million people and located on the banks of the Port Jackson River, Sydney is a metropolis that offers everything a person could desire : sea, sun, city, and beaches, all rolled into one.
+The residents of this vibrant and dynamic Australian city are obsessed with sun, surf, and sports.
+You can't get bored in Sydney; there's always something going on, from sporting events to parties, and new bars and restaurants to try.

-If during the day the capital of New South Wales offers unmissable attractions such as the famous Opera House , a true symbol of the city, and Bondi beach, at night Sydney turns out to be a city full of entertainment, with a remarkable choice of bars , clubs and other nightclubs to spend your party nights.
+While during the day the capital of New South Wales offers unmissable attractions such as the world-famous Opera House , a true symbol of the city, and Bondi Beach, at night Sydney reveals itself to be a city full of entertainment, with a remarkable choice of bars, clubs and other nightlife venues where you can spend your party nights.

-Sydney's nightlife is one of the liveliest in Australia and offers an almost endless choice of clubs and bars where you can have a beer and listen to music.
-Every weekend, Sydney's nightclubs entertain thousands of revelers with the music of the best Australian and international DJs.
-Many Sydney clubs have strict entrance screening, while others are more informal and more permissive.
-Most of them tend to be late bars, which clear the tables at a certain time to provide dance floors.
-These places are often cheap and cheerful, friendly and, with a relaxed and unpretentious atmosphere, frequented mostly by tourists and backpackers.
+Sydney's nightlife is one of the liveliest in Australia, offering a nearly endless choice of clubs and bars where you can enjoy a beer and listen to music.
+Every weekend, Sydney's nightclubs entertain thousands of revelers with music from top Australian and international DJs.
+Many Sydney clubs have strict door controls, while others are more casual and permissive.
+Most tend to be late-night bars, which at a certain time clear tables for dance floors.
+These places are often cheap and cheerful, friendly, and with a relaxed, unpretentious atmosphere, frequented mostly by tourists and backpackers.

-During your Sydney nightlife tour you cannot miss a stop in one of the typical Australian bars to enjoy a good beer.
-In fact, Australians are famous for their passion for beer and the city offers hundreds of ideal places to drink with friends.
-Typical Australian pubs are known as 'hotels' due to the long tradition of offering customers a room after drinking.
-These pubs are popular with travelers and students as they offer cheap discounts and happy hours.
-The term "bar" , on the other hand, is generally given to trendy and classy nightclubs.
+During your Sydney nightlife tour, you can't miss a stop at one of the typical Australian bars to enjoy a good beer.
+Australians are famous for their passion for beer, and the city offers hundreds of ideal places to drink with friends.
+Typical Australian pubs are known as "hotels" due to the long tradition of offering customers a room after drinking.
+These pubs are popular among travelers and students, as they offer cheap discounts and happy hours.
+The term "bar ," on the other hand, is generally used for trendy and classy nightclubs.

-A sore point is that unfortunately during the week the nightclubs close not after 1.30 am and only on weekends you can allow yourself a few more hours of partying.
-Australia has very strict rules regarding the provision of alcohol at night and many nightclubs stop serving alcohol even after midnight.
-Furthermore, the consumption of alcohol in the street is prohibited: under penalty of very high fines.
+A sad fact is that, unfortunately, nightclubs don't close until 1:30 a.m. during the week, and only on weekends can you indulge in a few extra hours of partying.
+Australia has adopted very strict rules regarding the serving of alcohol during late-night hours, and many nightclubs stop serving alcohol even after midnight.
+Furthermore, street drinking is prohibited, with heavy fines punishable by law.

-The city of Sydney covers a very large area and nightlife options vary depending on where you are.
+Sydney covers a very large area, and nightlife options vary depending on where you are.

-With its ever-evolving mix of world-class nightclubs, live music venues, innovative little bars and party playgrounds by the sea, the CBD is establishing itself as a real hotspot for Sydney nightlife , while the mecca of nightlife is represented by the district of King Cross , always crowded with boys and girls looking for fun in one of the many nightclubs scattered along the way.
-Here you will find a mix of multi-faceted pub-style venues, nightclubs and even some stylish cocktail bars.
+With its ever-evolving mix of world-class nightclubs, live music venues, innovative small bars, and seaside party playgrounds, the CBD is establishing itself as a true hub for Sydney's nightlife King Cross district , always bustling with young men and women looking for a good time at one of the many nightclubs dotted along the street.
+Here, you'll find a diverse mix of pub-style venues, nightclubs, and even a few elegant cocktail lounges.

-Right on the cutting edge of the CBD, Surry Hills is home to a number of great places to eat, drink and party.
-From delicious whiskey bars to underground bars, Surry Hills offers options to suit every taste.
+Right at the heart of the CBD, Surry Hills is home to a variety of great places to eat, drink, and party.
+From charming whiskey bars to underground bars, Surry Hills offers options to suit every taste.

-With a vibrant live music scene, an amazing collection of pubs and an eclectic mix of bars and restaurants, Newtown is full of character.
-The large student population at nearby Sydney University gives the area a fresh and trendy feel and you will soon realize that this is a place where people aren't afraid to try something new, different or even totally weird.
+With a vibrant live music scene, an impressive collection of pubs, and an eclectic mix of bars and restaurants, Newtown is brimming with character.
+The large student population of nearby Sydney University gives the area a fresh, hip vibe, and you'll soon realize this is a place where people aren't afraid to try something new, different, or even downright weird.

-Darlinghurst 's nightlife scene has managed to thrive in recent years, and is now home to a smorgasbord of live music venues, small, characterful bars and large theaters.
-The neighborhood is located near Victoria Street, where there are a good number of hostels.
-It is the ideal area to stay and party all night without having to travel too far.
+Darlinghurst's nightlife scene has thrived in recent years, and is now home to a smorgasbord of live music venues, quaint little bars, and grand theaters.
+The neighborhood is located near Victoria Street, where a good number of hostels are located.
+It's the perfect place to stay and party all night without having to travel far.

-Vibrant and progressive, the suburb of Paddington is characterized by a refined atmosphere and offers a mix of stylish, revamped pubs and small contemporary bars that are suitable for a couple of casual drinks before heading off to some nightclub in central Sydney.
+Vibrant and progressive, the suburb of Paddington has a refined atmosphere and offers a mix of elegant, renovated pubs and small, contemporary bars perfect for a couple of casual drinks before hitting the clubs in central Sydney.

-Set around Sydney's most famous beach , the Bondi neighborhood oozes with beach life and is a real draw for tourists and locals alike.
-Bondi attracts a mixed crowd, thanks to its equally diverse range of restaurants, bars, and pubs, many within walking distance of the sand.
-In addition, concerts and sports competitions are organized on the beach, all against the backdrop of a spectacular landscape.
+Nestled around Sydney's most famous beach , the Bondi neighborhood exudes beach life and is a real draw for tourists and locals alike.
+Bondi attracts a mixed crowd, thanks to its equally diverse array of restaurants, bars, and pubs, many just steps from the sand.
+Concerts and sporting events are also held on the beach, all against the backdrop of spectacular scenery.

 Clubs and discos in Sydney